 The example above shows the action for regulation of free chlorine, where chemicals are added to get higher free chlorine value.
-Regulation of combined chlorine works in the opposite manner, dosing is used for lowering the combined chlorined value.

 2.5.
 Description of Frequency Control Dosing with P-regulation

 P-regulation is obtained by setting the D-time = 0 (in set-up mode).
 When P-regulation is selected the frequency is controlled only by the difference between the set value and the measured value.
 The examples below uses a maximum pulse frequency of 100 pulses/min.